 Antipsychotics are medicines that can be used to treat challenging and disruptive behaviour, such as aggression or agitation.
-However, they are not usually recommended for treating dementia because they can:
+However, they are used with caution and usually for short periods because they can:

 - increase the risk of a person experiencing cardiovascular diseases, such as stroke or heart attack

 - make other symptoms of dementia worse and cause drowsiness.

 Also, in people who have dementia with Lewy bodies, there is evidence that antipsychotics can cause a range of serious side effects, including:

 Therefore, in most cases antipsychotics are only used when there are severe symptoms of challenging and disruptive behaviour that pose a risk of harm.
 They will only be used following a full discussion about the benefits and risks of treatment with the person being prescribed the drugs, their carer and the relevant care team.

 If antipsychotics are used, they will be prescribed at the lowest possible dose and for the shortest possible time.
 The health of someone taking antipsychotics will also need to be carefully monitored.